Web Analytics Made Easy - Statcounter

 #include "SBCSystemDefinitions.hpp"

-It is necessary only if in your SAMSON Extension you are using GLIBC functionality which has been updated in recent versions (starting from the version 2.17), e.g. functions pow, exp, log for single precision floating-point numbers (float).
+It is necessary only if in your SAMSON Extension you are using GLIBC functionality which has been updated in recent versions (starting from the version 2.17), e.g. functions pow, exp, log for single precision floating-point numbers (float), and if you want to support older Linux distributions.

 You can check which functionality from GLIBC your SAMSON Extension is using by executing the following command in the terminal against your SAMSON Extension library .so file: